Empowered Community

 El Zurzular is a community of coffee growers who have developed best practices and techniques.
 Global Brigades has partnered with community leaders to create El Zurzular’s coffee cooperative.
 El Zurzular sells their coffee in two ways; one, by selling dry coffee to domestic partners such as Santa Rosa de Copan; and two, by selling roasted coffee to students on brigade in Honduras.
 In 2015, the microenterprise leaders earned 100,000 lempiras (around $4300 USD) on roasted coffee and 800,000 lempiras or over $35,000 USD on their dried coffee sales.

-El Zurzular has been able to expand their business thanks to their investments such as a delivery truck.
+El Zurzular has been able to expand its business thanks to their investments such as a delivery truck.
 One of the biggest challenges faced by El Zurzular was the inability to transport their coffee, making them rely on “coyotes” who would use their transportation advantage to charge unfair prices.
 El Zurzular now pays for a delivery service at a low and affordable price.
-Other investment made by the business include: six solar dryers, a wet mill, a manual roaster, a scale hygrometer, a labels, a washer, and a manual dehusker.
+Other investments made by the business include six solar dryers, a wet mill, a manual roaster, a scale hygrometer, labels, a washer, and a manual dehusker.

 Global Brigades is helping coffee growers expand their business, increase coffee quality, and find profitable markets.
-Communities like El Zurzular now have the opportunities to sell dry beans internationally.
+Communities like El Zurzular now have the opportunity to sell dry beans internationally.

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers